jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

 For _Tannerella forsythia_ we saw that most virulence factors were present within most individuals of the deep sequenced dataset, whereas there was more variation in in _P. gingivalis_, with the Mfa family of fimbrae genes seemingly missing in _Alouatta_ and _Pan_.

-<a id="r122-amylase"></a>
 ### R12.2 Amylase

 #### R12.2.1 Streptococcus Distribution

 In the hierarchical clustering ([above](#r92-hierarchical-clustering-heatmaps)), we observed the relative abundance and prevalence of Streptococci varied between host genus.
 We therefore wished to explore this further - given the interest in human evolutionary history regarding the role of amylase copy number variation (see main publication for an overview), and certain groups of Streptococci displaying amylase activity.

 Firstly, we looked at the distribution of different types of streptococci groups